janabimustafa/TR198A/README.md

 - All RF protocol logic is implemented in `codec.py` and `fancli.py`.
 - No proprietary libraries required for packet building.
 - See `exp/` notebooks for protocol analysis and timing experiments.

 ---

+## Compatibility with Other Remotes

+This integration is designed and tested for use with the Broadlink RM4 Pro RF remote, which emulates the TR198A remote protocol.
+However, it may also work with other RF remotes or ceiling fan receivers that use the same or similar protocol, such as:

+- Broadlink RM3 Pro (untested)
+- Other Broadlink RM-series devices with 433 MHz RF (untested)
+- **UC7225T** ceiling fan receivers/remotes (untested, but believed to use a compatible protocol)
+- Any Home Assistant-compatible remote that can transmit raw/base64 RF codes using the TR198A or UC7225T protocol (untested)

+**Note:** Functionality and reliability with remotes or receivers other than the RM4 Pro and TR198A are not guaranteed.
+If you successfully use this integration with another remote or receiver (such as UC7225T), please consider opening an issue or pull request to share your experience!

+---